Matanyahu Englman

+Englman assumed the role of president of EUROSAI in 2024, after serving as vice president from 2021.

 Biography

 Matanyahu Englman was born in Jerusalem to Binyamin (Robert) and Chasia Englman, and grew up in Rehovot.
 His father was a physicist at the Soreq Institute.
 His maternal grandfather was Yehuda Kiel, who was awarded the Israel Prize in Jewish Studies in 1992 for his commentary on the Bible.
 Englman earned a BA in economics and accounting and an MA in business administration from the Hebrew University of Jerusalem.
 Englman is married to Avigail, a social worker, daughter of former Governor of the Bank of Israel Moshe Mandelbaum.
 They live in Nof Ayalon and have six children.
 Englman is a marathon runner who has participated in seven marathons.

 Accounting career

-From 1991-1999, Englman worked as a CPA for Fahn, Kanneh & Co. (a member firm of Grant Thorton International).
+From 1991 to 1999, Englman worked as a CPA for Fahn, Kanneh & Co. (a member firm of Grant Thorton International).

 Public service career

-From 1999-2005, Englman was Deputy Director General of the Jerusalem College of Engineering.
+From 1999 to 2005, Englman was Deputy Director General of the Jerusalem College of Engineering.

-In 2004-2017, Englman served as Audit Committee Director of Joint Israel and its affiliated organizations.
-From 2005-2010, he was CEO of the Shoham Local Council.
+In 2004–2017, Englman served as Audit Committee Director of Joint Israel and its affiliated organizations.
+From 2005 to 2010, he was CEO of the Shoham Local Council.
 In 2010, he was appointed Deputy Director-General of the Technion – Israel Institute of Technology.
 In 2014, he was promoted to Executive Vice President and Director-General.
-In 2018-2019, he served as CEO of the Council for Higher Education in Israel.
+In 2018–2019, he served as CEO of the Council for Higher Education in Israel.